-When the bus boycott started, the people did not know

-how it would progress, what changes would happen or that changes would happen as fast as they did," he explained.
+When the bus boycott started, the people did not know how it would progress, what changes would happen or that changes would happen as fast as they did," he explained.
 "They still did the preparation.

-"Preparation makes us more adaptable to find new things about ourselves, to recognize our limits and to seek new ways to work in the limits of the system so we can find what is possible and move to a solution
+"Preparation makes us more adaptable to find new things about ourselves, recognize our limits and seek new ways to work in the system so we can find what is possible and move to a solution.